larsonjj/generator-yeogurt/README.md

     }
     ##!
 ```
-For Jade pages, components, templates, and helpers, these comments create the ability to pass data directly to the dashboard.
+For markup pages, components, templates, and helpers, these comments create the ability to pass data directly to the dashboard.
 In the above code example, we are setting a template file's status to be in 'development' and are adding a content block with a name of 'content' and a couple of CSS properties.

 ### Data Properties